 The street’s fortunes plunged after the 1890s Depression, then boomed in the roaring 1920s and plunged again during the 1930s Depression.
 An extraordinary renaissance has come since the late 1990s with heritage restorations, many more CBD residents, soaring modern architecture and an egalitarian mix of shops and street-level cafes.

-KEY BUILDINGS THAT WE PASS ON OUR JOURNEY DOWN COLLINS STREET
+SOME KEY HERITAGE AND CIVIC BUILDINGS ON COLLINS STREET

 Cnr Spring Street, Old Treasury, 1862, JJ Clark